dougeby/IntuneDocs/intune/role-based-access-control.md

 ms.collection: M365-identity-device-management
 ---

-# Role-based administration control (RBAC) with Microsoft Intune
+# Role-based access control (RBAC) with Microsoft Intune

 RBAC helps you control who can perform various Intune tasks within your organization, and who those tasks apply to.
 You can either use the built-in roles that cover some common Intune scenarios, or you can create your own roles.
 A role is defined by: